Joint Strategic Needs Assessment

 A lot of residents move in and out of the borough each year: 19 per cent of residents did not live at the same address as the year before.
 This is because of the large private rental sector (40 per cent of households).
 International migration is among the highest in England, more than 12,000 Kensington and Chelsea residents arrived in the UK in the past two years, nine per cent of the borough’s population.

-There are 80 language spoken in Kensington and Chelsea, and 24 per cent of residents do not have English as their main language.
+There are 80 languages spoken in Kensington and Chelsea, and 24 per cent of residents do not have English as their main language.
 French is the most spoken language after English, but it is different across the borough.
 In the 2021 Census, just over one per cent of residents reported that they could not speak English well or at all.

 The most common religions in the borough are Christianity (48 per cent) and Islam (12 per cent).
 In the 2021 Census there was also an increase in residents who say they have no religion (from 21 per cent to 25 per cent).
 Those who identified as Muslim or 'other religion' are more likely to say their health is bad or very bad.